daniel5151/clicky/README.md

 ./make_fw -v -g 4g -o ipodloader_deadbeefs_unopt.bin -l deadbeef.bin -l deadbeef.bin loader.bin
 ```

-In the future, `clicky` should be able to run more complex images (such as Rockbox, iPodLinux, or even Apple's own RetailOS), but that's a way off.
+In the future, `clicky` should be able to run more complex images (such as Rockbox, iPodLinux, or even Apple's own RetailOS), but that's a ways off.

-### Running `clicky`
+## Running `clicky`

 Now that you have an iPod firmware image, you can finally run clicky: